Viral video: Social media challenges

-Typology

 Social media challenges are a form of viral video content where users replicate specific actions, often marked by hashtags or visual motifs, and post their responses to gain visibility, peer engagement, or emotional gratification.
 Although widely circulated on platforms like TikTok, YouTube, and Instagram, the term lacks a standardized academic definition.
-A 2024 scoping review by Lara Kobilke and Antonia Markiewitz identified five common features that define a social media challenge: user-generated content, an intent to replicate, viral dissemination, underlying motivation (positive, neutral, or negative), and risk level.
+A 2024 scoping review by Lara Kobilke and Antonia Markiewitz identified five common features that define a social media challenge: user-generated content, an intent to replicate, viral dissemination, underlying motivation, and risk level.

 Kobilke and Markiewitz proposed a two-dimensional typology to classify challenges according to both their intended purpose and their potential for harm.
 Positive challenges include charitable or growth-oriented content (e.g., the Ice Bucket Challenge), neutral ones focus on entertainment and community engagement (e.g., dance challenges), while negative challenges aim for shock value or carry a high risk of injury (e.g., the Skull Breaker Challenge).
-A more detailed three-dimensional model considers harm, risk, and intent to help policymakers and researchers more accurately assess impact.

-Academic research has tended to focus more on harmful or extreme cases, with less attention to positive or benign challenges..
-Youth engagement was found to be shaped not only by peer dynamics and emotional expression but also by the design of social platforms themselves, which reward repetition and participation through social media algorithm amplification and peer validation.
+Academic research has tended to focus more on harmful or extreme cases, with less attention to positive or benign challenges.
+User engagement is also determined by the design of social platforms, which reward repetition and participation through social media algorithm amplification and peer validation.

-Examples

-Although many challenges serve playful or philanthropic goals, others may pose serious health risks, particularly to youth.
-A 2024 narrative review from the Department of Ophthalmology, American University of Beirut Medical Center, examined ophthalmology-related TikTok challenges, identifying several trends that have resulted in injuries to children and adolescents.
-These include :